Living-Lemming/nodebrawl-v25/README.md

 # nodebrawl-core
-The world's first Brawl Stars private server open source server written in NodeJS core is by tailJS
+The world's first Brawl Stars private server open source server written in NodeJS \n core is by tailJS

 ## Requirements